ppquadrat/BeesRadars/README.md

 # BeesRadars
 Matlab scripts for the BeesRadars project

+## Processing:
-1. Processing: level offset, find and retain peaks, average for each sample and channel, calculate peak_energy (integral of peaks surface), normalise to max channel value per sample
+level offset, find and retain peaks, average for each sample and channel, calculate peak_energy (integral of peaks surface), normalise to max channel value per sample

 `process.m` for static experiments and `process_rot.m` for rotating experiments `peak_energy_norm` variables will be saved in folder `data`

 you can set a path where the workspace will be saved, it is over 2GB, you will need the latest .mat files version enabled in Matlab

-2. Plot peak energy data: `plot_bee_angles_heights.m`
+## Plot peak energy data:
+`plot_bee_angles_heights.m`

 You'll find the plots I produced in `peak energy plots`

-3. construct data model (lookup or Gaussian) for a given experiment
+## Construct data model (lookup or Gaussian) for a given experiment

 `construct_lookup_model.m` for a lookup model and `construct_gauss_model.m` for a Guassian model